gardener/gardener-extension-os-suse-chost/docs/usage/usage.md

     - eu-central-1b
 ```

-Please note that vSMP MemoryOne only works for EC2 bare-metal instance types such as `M5d`, `R5`, `C5`, `C5d`, etc. - please consult [the EC2 instance types overview page](https://aws.amazon.com/ec2/instance-types/) and the documentation of vSMP MemoryOne to find out whether the instance type in question is eligible.
+Please consult the documentation of vSMP MemoryOne to find out which instance types on the different cloud providers support running vSMP MemoryOne.

 ### Generating an AWS snapshot ID for the CHost/CHost operating system